Andy Murray: 2022: First ATP final since 2019

-Murray's first tournament back was the challenger tournament in Surbiton, where he reached the semifinals before losing to Denis Kudla in 3 sets.
-Murray then played in Stuttgart, where after beating Chris O'Connell and 7th seed Alexander Bublik, Murray won his first match against a top 5 player since 2016 by beating top seed and world no. 5 Stefanos Tsitsipas in straight sets.
-He then beat Nick Kyrgios in straight sets to reach the final, where he lost to Matteo Berrettini in 3 sets.
-As a result, Murray's ranking rose to no. 47, entering the top 50 for the first time since 2018.
-However, an injury sustained during the final forced him to withdraw from the Queen’s Club Championships.
+At Stuttgart, Murray won his first match against a top 5 player since 2016 by beating top seed and world No. 5 Stefanos Tsitsipas in straight sets.
+He then beat Nick Kyrgios in straight sets to reach the final, where he lost to Matteo Berrettini in three sets.
+As a result, Murray's ranking rose to No. 47, entering the top 50 for the first time since 2018.

-At Wimbledon, Murray beat James Duckworth in four sets in the first round, before losing in the second round to 20th seed John Isner, in four sets.
-After Wimbledon, he entered the Hall of Fame Open, where he reached the quarterfinal before losing in straight sets to the third seed, Alexander Bublik.
+At Wimbledon, Murray lost in the second round to 20th seed John Isner.
+At Hall of Fame Open he reached the quarterfinal before losing to the third seed, Alexander Bublik.

-Murray's American hard court swing began with a first-round loss at the Citi Open to Mikael Ymer, as well as another first-round loss to Taylor Fritz, at the Canadian Open as a wildcard.
-For the first time since 2005, Murray entered a qualifying tournament for the Cincinnati Masters.
-However, thanks to a Special Exempt spot being withdrawn from the tournament, Murray was moved to the main draw, where he entered the second round by defeating Stan Wawrinka in three sets.
-In the second round, Murray lost to Cameron Norrie in three sets.
+Murray had a first-round loss at the Citi Open to Mikael Ymer, as well as a first-round loss to Taylor Fritz, at the Canadian Open as a wildcard.
+At Cincinnati, he lost in the second round to Cameron Norrie.

 At the 2022 US Open he lost in the third round to Matteo Berrettini.

-2023: Longest career match, Record wildcards
+2023: Three Challenger titles

-At the Australian Open, Murray reached the third round after 5-set victories against 13th seed Matteo Berrettini and Thanasi Kokkinakis.
-His match against Kokkinakis lasted 5 hours and 45 minutes, the longest in Murray's career up until this point.
-He lost to 24th seed Roberto Bautista Agut in the third round in 4 sets.
+At the 2023 Australian Open, Murray's match against Thanasi Kokkinakis lasted 5 hours and 45 minutes, the longest in Murray's career up until this point and the second longest in the tournament history.
+He lost to 24th seed Roberto Bautista Agut in the third round.

-He received wildcards for the 2023 Qatar ExxonMobil Open in Doha and the 2023 Dubai Tennis Championships equaling the record of 53, for most wildcards received for a player since 1990, of former player Tommy Haas, who retired in 2017.
+He received wildcards for the 2023 Qatar ExxonMobil Open in Doha, in which he reached the final but was defeated by Daniil Medvedev in straight sets, and the 2023 Dubai Tennis Championships equaling the record of 53, for most wildcards received for a player since 1990, of former player Tommy Haas, who retired in 2017.
+At the Indian Wells Masters and Miami Open, Murray lost in the third and first rounds, respectively.

+In his European clay court season, Murray lost in the first rounds at the Monte-Carlo Masters and Madrid Masters.
+He next played the Aix-en-Provence Challenger in France, where he defeated first seed Tommy Paul in the final in three sets to clinch his first title since 2019.
+However, he withdrew from the French Open to begin his preparations for the grass season.

+Murray began his grass court season with the 2023 Surbiton Trophy Challenger 125 as a wildcard, where he clinched his second title of the season after defeating Jurij Rodionov in the final.
+His winning streak continued at the 2023 Nottingham Open, another home Challenger 125, where he won the final, beating Arthur Cazaux.

+At Wimbledon, he lost in the second round to Stefanos Tsitsipas and at the US Open, he lost at the same stage to Grigor Dimitrov.